 What are the Emergency Response Levels for HAZMAT-Related Situations?

 Whenever hazardous materials are present, it's crucial to have the right response.
 For example, reacting to a chemical spill is much different than reacting to the outbreak of a highly infectious airborne disease.
 To ensure the health and safety of everyone involved, the National Fire Protection Association (NFPA) created three levels of emergency response.
-Here is an overview of each level and how it relates to HAZMAT protection.

 - Level 1 - This is the lowest response level as it poses the least risk to the public and the environment.
 In this case, the hazardous materials can be contained, extinguished, or abated using readily available materials and resources.
 An example of a level 1 situation could be a structural fire.